Coronavirus hits rich and poor unequally in Latin America

 Las Condes Mayor Joaquín Lavín says more than half the cases in the city are in Las Condes and Vitacura.

-The health minister says he has personally called wealthy residents supposedly in quarantine and discovered they were defying the order.
+The health minister says he has personally called wealthy residents supposedly in quarantine and discovered they are defying the order.

 “You hear honking and street noises, which tells me they're fooling us and disrespecting the quarantine,” Mañalich said.